Jude Wanniski: Economic and political beliefs

 Wanniski consistently advocated the reduction of trade barriers, the elimination of capital gains taxes, and a return to the gold standard.

 Lower taxes

 Wanniski was instrumental in popularizing the ideas of lower tax rates embodied in the "Laffer Curve" and was present in 1974 when Arthur Laffer drew the curve on the famous napkin for Dick Cheney and Donald Rumsfeld.

 A simplified view of the theory is that tax revenues would be zero if tax rates were either 0% or 100% and somewhere in between 0% and 100% is a tax rate that maximizes total revenue.
 Laffer's postulate was that the tax rate that maximizes revenue was at a much lower level than previously believed, so low that current tax rates were above the level for revenue to be maximized.

-Many economists are sceptical that it was then true, in practice.
-Wanniski suggested, that the United States was on the wrong side of the Laffer curve.
+Many economists were skeptical that it was true in practice.
+Wanniski suggested that the United States was on the wrong side of the Laffer curve.